 Manage patient populations – Proactively manage clinical conditions for entire patient populations by running reports on specific care criteria.

-Join a community of quality – Become a member of a like-minded community of quality-driven professionals striving to continuously improve patient care.
+Join a community of quality improvement – Become a member of a like-minded community of quality-driven professionals striving to continuously improve patient care.
 Interact with your peers to create opportunities for sharing quality improvement strategies and broaden your professional network.

 The long-term vision for the Registry is to allow for a wealth of data to understand the comparative effectiveness of various interventions, both within the purview of rehabilitation and as compared to other possible approaches.
 By tracking large populations, further insights will be obtained to help physicians guide the treatment for an individual patient.
 In using a physiatry-owned registry, physiatrists will learn from each other what treatments are ideal and result in the best outcomes.
 It is also possible that the registry will provide opportunities for new and more innovative methodologies for research never before possible.